MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_BISTABLE_MQTT.md

 INPUT(S)
 - FEEDBACK: feedback from the bistable input, should be high when the relay is turned on and low when turned off.
-- TOGGLE: when high the output `OUT` gets toggled. input should one be high for one clockcycle.
+- TOGGLE: when high the output `OUT` gets a pulse. input should one be high for one clockcycle.
-- PRIO_HIGH: when high the output `OUT` is set to high, has priority over the `TOGGLE` and `PRIO_LOW` input.
+- PRIO_HIGH: when high and input `FEEDBACK` low, the output `OUT` gets a pulse.
+Has priority over the `TOGGLE` and `PRIO_LOW` input.
-- PRIO_LOW: when high the output `OUT` is set to low, has priority over the `TOGGLE` input.
+- PRIO_LOW: when high and input `FEEDBACK` low, the output `OUT` gets a pulse.
+Has priority over the `TOGGLE` input.

 OUTPUT(S)
 - OUT: pulse output to control a bistable relay.